Jxl-s/leetcode-rich-presence/README.md

 # LeetCode Rich Presence

 A simple (work in progress) Discord Rich Presence for LeetCode.
-Requires a browser extension and a websocket server to run.
+It works through a browser extension that obtains information, and a websocket server to update the status.

 <img src="assets/profile_1.png" alt="Demo 1" style="height: 200px;"/>